codeacula/vae/README.md

 ## User Instructions

-> [!DANGER] Activate Gemini Canvas
-> Vae requires use of the Canvas feature of Google Gemini.
-Activate it in the conversation before you start it.

 1. **Enable Google Workspace**: This lets Vae use your Google Docs, Keep, and Calendar to help keep you focused.
 It isn't necessary, but would be helpful.
 2. **Use A Single Thread**: The best way to interact with Vae is to use a single thread and pin it, so that you have easy access.
-Since the important info is held in a markdown code document in Canvas, you can worry less about losing context.
+Since the important info is held in a Google Keep note, you can worry less about losing context.
 3. **Values Stored As Colors**: In many cases, instead of a numeric scale, we keep a simple color scale for values:
     - 🟢 - Indicates everything went as to be expected
     - 🟡 - Indicates some minor issue or inconvenience that was noted but didn't dramatically affect the day